3bot/3bot/QUICKSTART.md

     python manage.py runserver

+To use your new 3bot application you need to set up a worker.
+A workers is a computer program that runs as a background process on machines.
+This could be a server, an embedded systems or your laptop.
+The worker executes the tasks of a workflow - they do perform.
-To get use of your new 3bot Application you need to set up a Worker.
-Workers are Mashines on whitch you can perform Workflows.
-For testing purposes we suggest to set up localhost as the first Worker.
+For testing purposes we suggest to set up your first worker on localhost.
 Therefor you first create new Worker at [http://127.0.0.1:8000/worker/add/](http://127.0.0.1:8000/worker/add/).
-Choose `127.0.0.1` as IP-Address, and `55556` as Port.
-Save your new Worker and switch to [https://gist.github.com/walterrenner/4d8863043404bec01d0f](https://gist.github.com/walterrenner/4d8863043404bec01d0f) for further instructions.
+Choose `127.0.0.1` as IP-Address, and `55556` as port.
+Save your new worker head over to [https://gist.github.com/walterrenner/4d8863043404bec01d0f](https://gist.github.com/walterrenner/4d8863043404bec01d0f) for further instructions.